-The Department of Agriculture, Water and the Environment (DAWE) will soon commence a public consultation process on how to improve Australia’s domestic organic regulatory framework.
-This will include consideration of potential regulatory and non-regulatory options for reform, with a view to supporting industry growth and consumer confidence.
+The Department of Agriculture, Water and the Environment (DAWE) has undertaken a public consultation process on how to improve Australia’s domestic organic regulatory framework.
+This included consideration of potential regulatory and non-regulatory options for reform, with a view to better understanding the sector, supporting industry growth, and improving consumer confidence.

-There will be opportunities for everyone to have their say through a consultation Regulation Impact Statement.
-This will ensure that we consider all views, measure the full scale of regulatory impacts, and gain a thorough understanding of the sector.
+Through this process there was an opportunity for everyone to have their say which has allowed us to consider all views, measure the full scale of regulatory impacts, and gain a thorough understanding of the sector.

 In early 2021, Minister Littleproud appointed an Organics Industry Advisory Group, drawing on a cross‑section of the organics supply chain, including organic producers, bio-dynamic producers, manufacturers, farmers markets, retailers, certifiers, consumers, importers and exporters.

 The group met throughout the first half of 2021 and provided advice on how to improve the domestic organic regulatory framework, which the government is now considering.
-The advisory group will continue to provide advice and facilitate broad consultation across the organics supply chain.
+The advisory group reconvened in December 2021 and will continue to provide advice and facilitate broad consultation across the organics supply chain.
+The members are:

 Questions and answers